Holy Humor Part 2: Twelve Bible Stories That Make You Chuckle

 This one is pretty darn funny, but also very telling of the power of God and that He will not share His glory with another.
 He is preeminent.
-This story is in 1 Samuel 5 and 6.
 The Philistines, who had recently taken possession of the ark of the covenant, took it from Ebenezer to Asdod and placed in the temple of Dagon right next to Dagon.
 Guess what?
 God doesn't share His glory with another, The next morning they found Dagon had fallen on the ground face down before the ark.

 They set ol' Dagon back up again and returned the next morning only to find that Dagon had once again fallen on his face before the ark, but this time his head and hands were broken off lying in the threshold.
 After that, it was considered bad luck to step on the threshold of Dagon's temple.

 To punish the Ashdodites God smote them with tumors.
 That did it - they shipped the ark off to Gath.
 Things didn't go well there either - more death and tumor outbreaks.
 They continued sending the ark here and there until finally they gave it back to the Israelites.
 They decided a gift was in order as they returned it as a guilt offering.
 You're not going to believe it, but the gift was five golden tumors and five golden rats - and a partridge in a pear tree (okay, leave out the partridge and the pear tree).
 The tumors and the rats were the plague of the land and I guess they thought God would be impressed if they dipped them in gold and gave them back.

 Boo to Your Woo

 Song of Songs 4:1-4; 7:2,4